 Often hot-deskers use a laptop to allow them to move at will.
 In an office environment, if you needed a day of quiet work you could find a more private space.
 For team collaborations, you and the other team members could find a table and sit together.

 Hot desking is also great for freelancers and self-employed workers as it allows them to have the freedom to use a space to work without being tied to an office.
 Working alone can sometimes be isolating, so hot-desking provides the perfect opportunity to meet other industry experts, network and make connections.
 Here’s what you need to know: the hot-desking pros and cons!

 Benefits of Hot-Desking

 As time goes on, the idea of the traditional working environment is becoming more obsolete.
 Employees want to work somewhere which is flexible and allows them to work in their own style.
 This kind of work environment is rising in popularity, particularly in creative agencies where team members often collaborate on projects and thrive from communication.
-There are plenty of reasons why hot-desking can and should be utilised in an office space.
+There are plenty of reasons why hot-desking can and should be utilised in a coworking space.